 The cost for delivery varies greatly depending on whether you prefer a normal delivery, with or without epidural, or a caesarian.

-As a general guideline, a normal delivery with epidural in a single room will cost from $2000 to $3000, depending on your hospital.
-Prices for a caesarian delivery in a single room begin at $3000.
+As a general guideline, a normal delivery with epidural in a single room will cost on average from $3,500 to $12,000, depending on your hospital.
+Prices for a caesarian delivery in a single room begin at $4,000.

 Thankfully, Singapore Citizens and Permanent Residents can deduct a portion of the cost of delivery using the Central Provident Fund (CPF) for their first four children.